carbon-app/carbon/README.md

 If you'd like to make some changes yourself, see the following:
 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
-2. Build the webpack bundle and start the application: `yarn build && yarn start`
+2. Build and start the application: `yarn build && yarn start`
 3. Finally, submit a [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) with your changes!

 ## Authors